 Cascio has also applied his scenario development skills in the entertainment industry, advising multiple television and film projects, and designing several well-received science fiction game settings, including Transhuman Space: Broken Dreams (speculating on the future of the developing world) and Transhuman Space: Toxic Memes (examining future popular culture and political movements).

-Cascio lives outside of San Francisco, California, with his wife, two cats, and too many computers.
+Cascio lives outside of San Francisco, California, with his wife, three cats, and too many computers.

 Send Jamais email at firstname.lastname@example.org